hyperion-project/hyperion.ng/docs/docs/en/api/Ui.md

 We use a JSON schema to create a user-friendly GUI and validate the input to prevent wrong or unwanted data that will be consumed by your python file.
 Each python file requires a GUI schema.

 ::: tip
-If you have never written JSON syntax, we reommend a short introduction.
-[Here](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) and/or [Here (techinal)](http://www.json.org/)
+If you have never written JSON syntax, we recommend a short introduction.
+[Here](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) and/or [Here (technical)](http://www.json.org/)
 :::

 [[toc]]